bestander/ifttt-pi-pico-w-relay/README.md

 ### Cloudflare Worker
 - Acts as a secure intermediary between triggers and the Pico W
-- Maintains the relay state
+- Maintains the relay state and handles automatic timeout
 - Provides a web interface for manual control and monitoring
 - Enforces time-based restrictions (11 PM - 7 AM EST only)
+- Automatically turns off relay after 1 minute
 - Endpoints:
   - `/` - Web interface for control and monitoring
   - `/poll` - Returns current relay state ("on" or "off")